weiiew28/jekyll-now/about.md

 ### More Information

-When studying mathematics, depth of thoughts and elegant proofs always attract me.
-It motivates to understand every single object until I feel it natural and simple.
+When studying mathematics in my undergraduate years, I am always attracted by the depth of thoughts and elegant proofs underlying many mathematical objects.
+It motivates to understand every single concept until I feel it natural and simple.
 I would like to quote a saying from Richard Feynman as my guiding principle: what I can not create, I don't understand.
-If I can not explain a technique or a theory in my intuitive language, then I don't understand it.
-If I can not ask a lot of questions and offer my critiques, then I don't think about it hard enough.
+Therefore, if I can not explain a technique or a theory in a simple/inuitive language, I don't necessarily understand it well enough.
+If I can't elucidate the relations between an algorithm/technique with other existing methods, then I don't necessarily understand it deep enough.

 ### Contact me